fbpx Skip to main content

 The correct approach depends on the nature of your pension products.
 For example, a defined benefit scheme or defined contribution plan may have very different effective future values.

-• Begin drawing pension income
+• Begin drawing your pension income

-• Receive a lump-sum payment
+• Request a lump-sum payment

 • Purchase an annuity

-• Hit age 75
+• Reach age 75

-If you’re considering paying the 25% LTA tax charge, we’d strongly recommend seeking professional guidance.
 There are several potential options, perhaps to cease contributions, take your pension benefits sooner, or redirect your payments to alternative investment products.

 HMRC Lifetime Allowance Protection

-ROPS Pension Transfers
+Tax-Efficient Pension Transfers

 SIPPs Pension Transfers

 Another way to retain your pension assets is to look into Self-Invested Personal Pensions (SIPPs).
+These schemes do not involve a change of jurisdiction, so you won’t need to pay an Overseas Transfer Charge, but the other tax allowance thresholds will apply.

 • Whether you are already taking your pension or not.